 Hebrew4Christians.com is another great website for information on the Hebrew language.
 In their explanation of this Beatitude, it says,

 This word [meek] does not suggest weakness, but rather one’s recognition of one’s proper place in the universe before God.
 It is not self-effacing, but reality-focused.
-The meek inherit the earth because they are grounded in the truth of reality…
+The meek inherit the earth because they are grounded in the truth of reality.

-That answer goes back to my post called The Poor in Spirit based on the first Beatitude in Matthew 5:3.
+And what is that reality?
+That answer is in my earlier post titled, The Poor in Spirit, based on the first Beatitude in Matthew 5:3.

-O the Blessedness of the poor in spirit!
-For theirs is the Kingdom of God.Matthew 5:3 ESV
+O the blessedness of the poor in spirit!
+For theirs is the Kingdom of God.

-In the Midrash below, one rabbi said:
+In the Midrash, one rabbi said,

-There are many verses about humility and what the Lord thinks about those who are proud and those who are humble.
-But, not only that, many verses include what the humble receive from God.
+God desires us to be humble.
+Many verses speak about humility and what the Lord thinks about those who are proud and those who are humble.
+Many verses also include what the humble receive from God.

 A man’s pride will bring him low, but a humble spirit will obtain honor.Proverbs 29:23